trungdung211/token-price-fetcher/README.md

 By using this architecture, I can easily plug-n-play any external token price source in my app with minium effort.
 ### Scalable & Benchmark
 The application is single process.
-Because number of tokens is limited, we can easily scale more thread to run fetching price task when we get more token subcribed.
-This design is good at api calling, because all data is store in memory, but if we get more and more users, we need to scale this application to multiple processes.
-If I had more time, I would try another architecture using a TSDB to store price value data and downsample into multiple resolution, and a producer-consumer pipeline to schedule fetch price tasks.
+Because number of tokens is limited, we can easily scale more threads to run fetching price tasks when we get more tokens subcribed using only one process.
+This design is good at api calling, because all data values are store in memory, but if we get more and more users, we need to scale this application to multiple processes, also to keep it high availability.
+If I had more time, I would try another architecture using a TSDB that have responsibility to store price value data and downsample into multiple resolution, and a producer-consumer pipeline to schedule fetch price tasks.

 __This is benchmark__